-From January 2024 year groups 1-6 will have Seasaw accounts which help parents to see weekly activities or topic themes in their own child's class.
+From January 2024 year groups 1-6 will update their class pages regularly, which help parents to see weekly activities or topic themes in their own child's class.
 Reception and Nursery will continue with Tapestry for the academic year 2023-24.
+Year 1 use Seesaw messaging service.
+It is expected these services will be used for simple information requests.
+Any negative use of this service will result in a parent's ability to message being blocked.